How to fix Mac not connecting to Wi-Fi issues: 7 quick solutions

 Why does my Mac Wi-Fi have an exclamation point?

-The Wi-Fi icon with an exclamation point indicates that a router and IP address can’t be assigned to the Wi-Fi interface and so Mac won’t connect to the internet.
+The Wi-Fi icon with an exclamation point indicates that a router and IP address can’t be assigned to the Wi-Fi interface, so your Mac won’t connect to the internet.

 How do I fix the exclamation mark on my Wi-Fi?